BoraComert/Bora-DSA210-Project/README.md

 Since the data is continous models will be about regression.

-Predicators will be the following columns on the filtered_merged_output.csv :
+Predicators will be the following columns on the filtered_merged_output.csv : Date,Country,Country_Temp,Country_Humidity,Country_Precipitation,Avg Temperature (C),Avg Humidity (%),Total Precipitation (mm) ,Income classification

+Avg Temperature , Total precipitation and Avg Humidity are Istanbul's data

+Target will be the Visitors column.

 ### Multicolinerity Analysis